Skip to main content

 Results

 Estimates only.
-Verify dimensions on site, set footings below your local frost line and on undisturbed soil, and check building code for required width, depth, and rebar.
+Verify dimensions on site, set footings below your local frost line on undisturbed soil, and check building code for required width, depth, and rebar.
+TakeoffCalc isn't responsible for material over- or under-orders.

 How to use this calculator

-- 01Pick an Application preset to auto-fill typical dimensions, or leave it on Custom to enter your own.
-The presets cover the most common footing sizes — light residential strip, 2-story strip, deck pier, fence post, and shed perimeter.
+1. 01Pick an Application preset to fill typical dimensions, or leave it on Custom to enter your own.
+The presets cover the most common footing sizes: light residential strip, 2-story strip, deck pier, fence post, and shed perimeter.

-- 02Choose a Footing Type.
+2. 02Choose a Footing Type.
 Strip and Continuous run under walls.
 Spread is a single rectangular pad under a column or post.
 Stepped is for sloped sites where the footing changes depth in segments.
-The math is the same for all four — the type affects the dimension labels and the helpText.
+The math is the same for all four.
+The type affects the dimension labels and guidance.

-- 03Enter Length in feet, plus Width and Depth in inches.
-For multiple identical footings (deck piers, fence posts), set Number of Footings — the calculator returns the project total in one shot.
+3. 03Enter Length in feet (or meters), plus Width and Depth in inches (or centimeters).
+For multiple identical footings (deck piers, fence posts), set Number of Footings.
+The calculator returns the project total in one shot.

-- 04Pick your Bag Size and Waste Factor.
-80-lb bags are standard for footings; 10% waste covers the partial-bag overage that cannot be returned.
-For projects over ~1 cubic yard, ready-mix delivery is usually cheaper than bags.
+4. 04Pick your Bag Size and Waste Factor.
+80-lb (36-kg) bags are standard for footings.
+10% waste covers the partial-bag overage that can’t be returned.
+For projects over ~1 cubic yard (0.76 m³), ready-mix delivery is usually cheaper than bags.
+If your plans include reinforcing bars, estimate them separately with the Rebar Calculator.

-- 05Read the results.
+5. 05Read the results.
 Total Concrete Needed includes waste and is the orderable cubic yardage.
-Total Bags is computed from total volume directly, so it can be slightly less than per-footing bags multiplied by the count — that is normal and reflects actual minimum demand.
+Total Bags is computed from total volume directly, so it can be slightly less than per-footing bags multiplied by the count.
+That’s normal and reflects actual minimum demand.

 Understanding the math